 - Never throttle up your new bike very high as soon as you bring it out of the showroom.
-For best fuel economy to derive from it, keep riding at the lowest speed possible in the top most gear and this is to be done not for the first 2k or 3k kms, but for the first 10k kms.
-Yes, I mean it.
-You’ll get the best(est) of the fuel economy possible on that bike.
+For best efficiency, keep riding at optimum (read low) speeds in the top gear.
+In fact, I suggest you to follow this regime not for the first 2k or 3k kms, but for the first 5k kms.

 - Don’t strain the engine too much.
 This is applicable for bikes of any age but particularly for new bikes you should be extra careful.
 Try not to cross 5k rpm too often.
 There was a friend of mine during my engineering days who bought a new Unicorn.
 He made the bike strain so much from the first day itself.
 After a few years, his Unicorn was not in the best of healths and was returning around 22 kmpl!

 - Do not take brand new motorcycles on long rides.
 Avoid this for at least the first 3k kms.

 - Do not worry about the fuel economy your bike returns initially.
 It would settle down gradually in the first two services.